-The Catholic Diocese of Santa Rosa sponsors sports activities as one dimension of it's ministry to youth.
+The Catholic Diocese of Santa Rosa sponsors sports activities as one dimension of its ministry to youth.
 The teamwork, support, and discipline demanded by a sport are reflective of the characteristics of a true Christian Community.
-Sports offers the opportunity to experience a community that supports and respects it's members.
+Sports offers the opportunity to experience a community that supports and respects it's members through Christian Fellowship.